-We recently talked about the processes and the structure of agile methodologies, but at the center of the implementation of these methodologies is the team.
-Therefore, this time we review the differences of the three methodologies – Scrum, Kanban, and Scrumban – with respect to the team members, roles, and interactions.
+We recently talked about the processes and the structure of agile methodologies.
+But at the centre of the implementation of these methodologies is the team.
+Therefore, this time we review the differences between the three methodologies – Scrum, Kanban, and Scrumban – concerning the team members, roles, and interactions.

 In Scrum, there are several roles: Product Owner, Scrum Master, and the team itself.

-Kanban and Scrumban do not have clearly defined roles for team members – so the roles may wary and it is up to the team whether any roles should be used at all.
+Kanban and Scrumban do not have clearly defined roles for team members – so the characters may be wary, and it is up to the team whether any functions should be used at all.

-On the other hand, in Kanban the team members’ specialization or preference to tasks is preferred.
-Since the work is limited by work in progress, anyone with items in backlog can start working on another item as soon as they are finished with their own – which allows for specialization of the team members.
+On the other hand, in Kanban, the team members’ specialisation or preference for tasks is preferred.
+The job is limited by work in progress.
+Anyone with items in backlog can start working on another piece.
+As soon as they are finished with their own – which allows for specialisation of the team members.

 In Scrumban, the team can be either specialized or cross-functional.

-The key difference in ownership is that while Scrum is a team-oriented methodology and is owned by a team, Kanban and Scrumban support multiple team ownership.
-So, for example in Kanban, different stages of the process can be owned by several teams – such as development team, quality assurance team, and others.
+The critical difference in property is that while Scrum is a team-oriented methodology and is owned by a team, Kanban and Scrumban support multiple team ownership.
+So, for example, in Kanban, different stages of the process can be owned by several organisations – such as the development team, quality assurance team, and others.

 Several meetings are used in Scrum.
 They are sprint planning, daily scrum, and retrospective.